Addis77/budeget-app/README.md

 # budeget-app

-This budeget app track spending and categorize expenses so you can see where your money is going.
+This budeget app track our income, expenses, spending and categorize expenses so you can see where your money is going.